10 factors to consider when selecting kitchen equipment

 Commercial kitchens consume approximately 2.5 times more energy per square foot than any other commercial space.
 However, significant savings can be achieved by using energy-efficient appliances.
 Indeed, energy efficient kitchen equipment could result in a 20% reduction on your utility bills, delivering savings that drive straight to your bottom line.

-4. Do your commercial appliances support food safety requirements?
+Do your commercial appliances meet food safety requirements?

 If your business has ambitious expansion plans, will your catering equipment grow with you or hold you back?

 Once you’ve selected the kitchen equipment you want, also check to make sure a new model isn't coming out anytime soon.
 If it is, is it worth waiting a couple of months to secure the new kit?
 If not, can your current model be upgraded, or will it become obsolete and/or difficult to maintain and find replacement parts for?